 We believe that high-energy density algae biofuel for heavy transportation is part of the answer.
 By establishing this non-resource intensive, breakthrough solution deployed at a global scale, we can recalibrate heavy transportation toward a more sustainable future and reduce greenhouse gas emissions by nearly 70%.

-In partnership with ExxonMobil and others, we are developing an agronomic platform to produce algal biofuels, working with the world’s largest energy producers and users to deploy it at scale.
+We are developing an advanced algal strain and agronomic platform to produce algal biofuels for deploying at scale.
 By capitalizing on well-established regulatory programs that incentivize adoption, such as the RFS and LCFS in the US, and the Renewable Energy Directive in Europe, we can make the adoption of algal biofuels more attractive and establish a more level playing field.

 This is where the advantages of microalgae kick in.
 Microalgae are excellent at converting CO2 and sunlight into oil-rich biomass, especially when compared to land-based crop plants like oil palm and soy.
 By adapting microalgae to function as cell factories producing energy-dense oils that can easily be refined into renewable diesel and jet fuel, we can reduce greenhouse gas emissions by 70%.